ireinig/metaphor-german-poetry/README.md

 # Metaphor detection for German Poetry

-This repository contains the POEMS dataset described in the paper Metaphor detection for German Poetry (2019).
+This repository contains the datasets POEMS and TSV described in the paper Metaphor detection for German Poetry (2019).
+TSV is based on the English dataset of Tsvetkov et al. (2014).

 ## Data

-The folder **data** contains the following files:
+The folders contain the following data:

+- **poems**: POEMS dataset (train and test)
+- **tsv-translated**: TSV dataset (train and test)

+In both folders, the files are organized as follows:

 - Training data: files starting with `train_`
 - Test data: files starting with `test_`